kevinmore/AIProject/project/Assets/stateMachine/readme.txt

     old=true
     radius=3.1415

-In your controller file (inherets from Abstract Class StateController)
+In your controller file (inherets from Abstract Class stateController)

 To send an event to the state machine use: eventToFSM = "stateName";